Tourism in Indonesia: Shopping

-The nation's capital, Jakarta, offers many places for shopping.
-Mal Kelapa Gading, the biggest one with 130 km2, Plaza Senayan, Senayan City, Grand Indonesia, Sarinah, and Plaza Indonesia are some of the shopping malls in the city.
-Next to high-end shopping centres with branded products, Indonesia is also a popular destination for handicraft shopping in the region.
-Certain Indonesian traditional crafts such as batik, songket, ikat weaving, embroidery, wooden statue and fashion products are popular souvenirs for visitors.
+The nation's capital, Jakarta, offers many locations for shopping.
+Mal Kelapa Gading – the largest mall, with 130,000 m2 – and Plaza Senayan, Senayan City, Grand Indonesia, Sarinah, and Plaza Indonesia are some of the city's shopping malls.
+Besides high-end shopping centres with branded products, Indonesia is also a destination for handicraft shopping in the region.
+Certain Indonesian traditional crafts – such as batik, songket, ikat weaving, embroidery, wooden statues and fashion products – are popular souvenirs for visitors.

-Indonesian textile and fashion products are known for their good value; good quality with relatively cheap and reasonable price.
+Indonesian textile and fashion products are known for offering value – good quality with reasonable prices.
 Bandung is a popular shopping destination for fashion products among Malaysians and Singaporeans.
 Bali has many shopping centres, for instance, the Kuta shopping centre and the Galeria Nusa Dua.